ChainSafe/lodestar/docs/pages/contribution/depgraph.md

 ### `@lodestar/db`

 [@lodestar/db](https://github.com/ChainSafe/lodestar/tree/unstable/packages/db) is where all persistent data about the beacon node is stored.
-Any package that needs to read or write persistent beacon node data depends on `lodestar-db`.
+Any package that needs to read or write persistent beacon node data depends on `@lodestar/db`.

 ### `@lodestar/flare`